 Lastly, many consider submerging oneself into seawater more pleasant than baking indoors or outdoors due to natural sea minerals which allegedly have therapeutic properties, benefitting both mind and body health overall.

 The Risks Of Underwater Tanning

 Despite all its potential benefits, like any other type of sun exposure, there are dangers associated with underwater tanning.

-First, ultraviolet radiation doesn’t penetrate deep below the surface, but may reach further when partaking within shallow water.
-Secondly, clouds play little role blocking UV rays from reaching one’s person, so taking appropriate measures prior hand like apply sunscreen becomes essential if attempting artificial pigmentation enhancement.
+First, ultraviolet radiation doesn’t penetrate deep below the surface, but may reach further when partaking in shallow water.
+Secondly, clouds play little role in blocking UV rays from reaching one’s person, so taking appropriate measures prior hand like apply sunscreen, becomes essential if attempting artificial pigmentation enhancement.

 Does The Skin Tan Quicker When You’re In Water Like A Swimming Pool Or The Ocean?

 The answer is that it depends on how long you are in the water and how strong the sun’s rays are.
 Generally, your skin will tan quicker when you’re in a swimming pool or ocean because of the reflection from the surface of the water.